pimp-my-book/serverless-graphql-nodejs-starter/README.md

 It is powered by [`Apollo-Server-Lambda`](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) and uses the [Serverless Framework](https://serverless.com/) to deploy it to AWS.

-This is hugely inspired by the starter that [Anomaly Innovations](https://github.com/AnomalyInnovations/serverless-nodejs-starter )created.
+This is hugely inspired by the starter that [Anomaly Innovations](https://github.com/AnomalyInnovations/serverless-nodejs-starter ) created.
 The project was cloned from it.

 ## Prerequistes